-Notes to and forming part of the Financial Statements For the year ended 30 June 2015
+Notes to and forming part of the Financial Statements For the year ended 30 June 2016

-2015 \$'000 2014 \$'000
+2016 \$'000 2015 \$'000

-8 Payables Ψ 000 Ψ 000
+8 Payables

-Trade payables and accruals 34 32
+Trade payables and accruals 33 34

-Total Payables 34 32
+Total Payables 33 34

 9 Provisions

 Current

-Recreation leave liability 7 5
+Recreation leave liability 12 7

-Long service leave liability 59 55
+Long service leave liability 60 59

-Total Provisions 66 60
+Total Provisions 72 66

 10 Other Current Liabilities

-Interest Payable - -

-Revenue Received in Advance - -

-Telecommunications Income Public Reserves Management Fund 151 100
+Telecommunications Income Public Reserves Management Fund 253 151

-Total Other Liabilities 151 100
+Total Other Liabilities 253 151

 The Trust has approved telecommunications licences and access deeds for a number of stations on the Reserve.
 From 1 July 2014 under Section 34 of the Crown Lands Act 1989 the Minister has directed that the agreements shall be subsumed by the Department responsible for Crown Lands in NSW and from that date income from the agreements shall be retained by Government.
 Revenue relating to the period beginning 1 July 2014 is considered revenue for PRMF.
 Any cash collected in relation to this revenue is considered to be payable to the Fund.
+The income is accrued pending distribution.